 Damp can be a real headache to deal with, so as soon as you spot the first signs, you want to act fast.
 One of the most widespread causes of damp is condensation, but luckily there are simple steps you can take to combat this.
 For example, wipe down windows and windowsills every morning to remove the moisture that accumulates there overnight.
 You should also always ensure the kitchen and bathroom, in particular, are well ventilated, as these rooms tend to produce the most steam.
 Extractor fans can be very effective, but even just opening a window can help.
 Finally, try and keep your house warm throughout the winter months so that the surfaces don’t get cold enough to create condensation.

+Homeowners can combat insulation problems by repairing, replacing, and upgrading fixtures as necessary.
+It’s crucial to take prompt action before it’s too late.
 If those solutions fail to control your damp, it may be wise to get a professional damp proofing service involved.